meejah/fowl/docs/index.rst

 Additionally, the server is usually not involved in the "bulk transport" of bytes at all as the protocol prefers P2P connections.

 Conceptually, this is somewhat similar to ``ssh -R`` and ``ssh -L`` except without pre-shared or long-term secrets.
+Unlike ``ssh``, reconnection is invisible to the forwarded applications.

 Sound interesting?
 Read on!